-A guide to Italian museums: the most famous museums in Naples
+A guide to Italian museums.
+Explore the most famous museums in Naples, Italy.

 If you like visiting museums, and art is one of your greatest passions, Italy is the right country for you.
 Italy offers a high number of museums to discover; they will satisfy the most demanding tourists as they deal with pieces dating from prehistory to modern days.

 Those associating only famous, historic cities like Rome or Florence to art will be surprised to discover other places of Italy have quite a high number of museums worth a visit.
 Naples is one of these cities: it boasts ancient origins linked to the Greeks and the Romans, and for centuries its history has been tied to that of one of the most important royal families of the world, the Bourbons.
-Here is a list of Naples’ museums, which will certainly make all art and history lovers happy:
+Here is a list of museums in Naples, which will certainly make all art and history lovers happy!

 The Museum is famous for its exhibitions of Greek and Roman antiquities, most of which come from the excavations of Pompei and Ercolano.
 The museum is one of the first to be hosted in a monumental palace dating back to 1600.
 It is possible to admire more than 3000 articles, from prehistory to late antiquity, including the collection belonging to the Bourbons dynasty.